Skip to main content

 ConPDS Checker mobile app capturing pickup condition photos — field capture interface at container handover location

-Web dashboard showing structured pickup-and-return evidence — searchable by container number and booking reference
+Web dashboard showing matched handover and return evidence — searchable by container number and booking reference

 Works online and offline — container number recognition and all capture functions run without a network connection